MTMDC

 meeting.
 First-, second- and third- place winners in each

-plaque and $25.
+plaque.
 Rules for entry of finds are as follows:

 1. Finds must have been made in the month prior to the